-Here, we show the translations of each XSLT construct into equivalent XQuery via the examples on the cdcatalog.xml (refer to Figure 3).
+XSLT relies on a highly declarative template-based approach, which gives ability to easily extend existing programs or merge programs together.
+On the other hand, XQuery is based on a purely functional approach, which gives more direct control to the user.
+We will show the translations of each XSLT construct into equivalent XQuery via the examples on the cdcatalog.xml (refer to Figure 3).
 We have tested for the correctness of all our XSLTs and XQueries using Saxon 8.7 [8].
-Due to space limitations, we cannot cover the entire language details of XSLT transformation into XQuery.
-We will cover the most important and also challenging translations (for example, grouping).